-WHAT YOU WANT VERSUS WHAT YOU DO
+WHAT YOU WANT versus WHAT YOU DO

 Most clients agree that “communication” is critical to good sex yet very few people are able to do it honestly or effectively.

 Fearing rejection or judgment, people often reject, withhold, and disguise key parts of their own sexuality—so that their partner won’t have a chance to reject them.

 REAL LIFE STRESS SPILLING OVER TO THE BEDROOM

-Fear of rejection and judgment isn't the only sexual issues that couples face.
+Fear of rejection and judgment aren't the only sexual issues that couples face.
 Familiarity, advancing age, work pressures, the challenges of raising a family, and household responsibilities all conspire against a regular fulfilling sex life among many otherwise loving couples who feel too harried to get physical.

 WHAT SEX THERAPY DOES NOT DO

 It is in this state of frustration and hopeless that people come to me for help.
 Here's where we need to be careful.
 Trying to improve “functioning” usually only causes more struggles.

 WHAT SEX THERAPY IS

-Instead, I well help you focus more on satisfaction than on function.
+Instead, I will help you focus more on connection than on function.
 Together, we will unravel the myths about sex, bodies, and gender that keeps you stuck with less intimacy, less connection, and less validation than you deserve.
-We will shift from performance to pleasure.

 In our work together, we start by talking about what’s happening for you.
 (There is no touch or nudity involved in sex therapy).
-We will consider:

 The sexual problem or difficulties you are experiencing